andrewrichardson701/Stockbase/README.md

 - Adjusted login scripts to check for the new cookies.
 - Secret now removed from the form on the 2FA input and moved to the SESSION array.
 - 2FA functions now more secure and no hidden info left on the page.
+- Fixed the login error output not showing correctly by adding some ajax to query the responsehandling inc page.

 </details>
 <details>